tml1024/FluffyDisplay/README.md

 "ghost" cursor moving in the Screen Sharing window.
 That is highly irritating and misleading.

 The use is a bit too complicated.
-It needs to be made much simpler before actual end-users will be able to use it.
-One way that I have already started on is to require running FluffyDisplay on both the Macs.
-There already is code that advertises (in DNS-SD TXT records) to FluffyDisplay apps running on other Macs in the local net what displays are available on their Mac, and that is used by FluffyDisplay apps running on other Macs to generate a menu of suitable resolutions.
+But I suspect that it can't be made much simpler while still being able to run FluffyDisplay as a sandboxed app.
+And that is something I definitely want to do.

-But what is missing is code to tell FluffyDisplay on the other Mac to start Screen Sharing.
-Passing the right display to use can be handled by writing a .vncloc file and opening that using NSWorkSpace's open(_:configuration:completionHandler:) method but I don't know how to force Screen Sharing into full-screen mode.
+End-users should not run random non-sandboxed apps downloaded from the Internet, period.
+I don't trust such apps, and it would be rude to expect people who download an ready-built FluffyDisplay app in the future to trust it.

 Will it work on macOS 11?
 -------------------------